 MicroStrategy UAT, or User Acceptance Testing, refers to an environment where users can test reports during development.
 Only specific users have access to this environment.
 If you have never been contacted by the BI Group to do testing in UAT, you do not have permission to log in to this environment.
 The normal development process is for a member of the BI Group to work on a new or changed report in a development environment that is not visible to the public.
 Once he/she has completed preliminary testing, the developer will migrate the report to UAT.
 If user feedback is required, appropriate users are given permission in the UAT environment.
 Once the UAT testers approve the reports, BI Group migrates them to Production for the entire Mason community to use.

 UAT users accessing MicroStrategy from a computer connected to Mason's wired network (except Mason Korea) or the MASON-SECURE Wi-Fi may log in to MicroStrategy directly.

 Remote/Other Wi-Fi Networks

-UAT users accessing MicroStrategy from off-campus or while connected to another Wi-Fi network (not MASON-SECURE) will be required to use Mason’s Virtual Private Network (VPN) with Two-Factor Authentication (2FA) before you can log in to MicroStrategy.
+UAT users accessing MicroStrategy from off-campus or while connected Mason's Wi-Fi network will be required to use Mason’s Virtual Private Network (VPN) with Two-Factor Authentication (2FA) before you can log in to MicroStrategy.

 - If you are already a VPN user, log in to Cisco AnyConnect Client with your Mason NetID and Patriot Pass Password.
 Then visit the MicroStrategy UAT login.